wood forum 2024

 Dr. Matt Jordan, PhD, CSCS

 Our independence depends largely on healthy muscles—but aging and injury can quietly chip away at that.
 The good news?
 Muscle isn’t passive; it responds to stress at any age.
-While we often think of training as building size or strength, after decades working with athletes I’ve learned power—the ability to move quickly and forcefully—matters too.
+While we often think of training as building size or strength, lessons from working with athletes show that power—the ability to move quickly and forcefully—matters too.
 It helps Olympians win medals and older adults cross the street safely.
 Science shows we can train power into our 90s.
 It’s never too late to start—the best time is now.

 Dr. Matt Jordan is an assistant professor in the Faculty of Kinesiology at the University of Calgary, where he co-leads the Integrative Neuromuscular Sport Performance Lab.
 His research focuses on neuromuscular adaptations to strength training and strategies to prevent repeat traumatic knee injuries.
 With experience consulting across six Olympic Winter Games and major professional leagues, he bridges science and practice to advance athlete health and performance.